Street Trees

 Become a Super Soaker

-A little water now means years of shade, oxygen, and beauty later!
+A little water now means years of shade, cleaner air, and beauty later.

 Thanks Super Soakers!